Randolph College

 Randolph College is a private liberal arts and sciences college in Lynchburg, Virginia.
 Founded in 1891 as Randolph-Macon Woman's College, it was renamed on July 1, 2007, when it became coeducational.

-The college offers 32 majors; 42 minors; ‘pre-professional’ programs in law, medicine, veterinary medicine, engineering physics, and teaching; and a dual degree program in engineering.
-Undergraduate degrees offered include the Bachelor of Arts, Bachelor of Science, and Bachelor of Fine Arts.
-Randolph also offers three graduate degrees, the Master of Arts in Teaching, Master of Fine Arts in Creative Writing, and the Master of Arts in Coaching and Sport Leadership.

-Randolph College is an NCAA Division III school competing in the Old Dominion Athletic Conference (ODAC).
+The college's intercollegiate athletic teams compete in NCAA Division III in the Old Dominion Athletic Conference (ODAC).
 The college fields varsity teams in six men's and eight women's sports.

-Notable alumnae include author Pearl S. Buck, who won the Nobel Prize and Pulitzer Prize, food and travel author Frances Mayes, former U.S. Senator Blanche Lincoln, and CNN senior political correspondent Candy Crowley.

-Randolph is a member of The Annapolis Group of colleges in the United States, the Council of Independent Colleges in Virginia, and the Virginia Foundation for Independent Colleges.

 History

 The college was founded by William Waugh Smith, then-president of Randolph-Macon College, under Randolph-Macon's charter after he failed to convince R-MC to become co-educational.
 Randolph-Macon Woman's College has historic ties to the United Methodist Church.
 After many attempts to find a location for Randolph-Macon Woman's College, the city of Lynchburg donated 50 acres for the purpose of establishing a women's college.
 In 1916, it became the first women's college in the South to earn a Phi Beta Kappa charter.
 Beginning in 1953, the two colleges were governed by separate boards of trustees.

 Main Hall, built in 1891, was listed on the National Register of Historic Places in 1979.